NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Krill as Repository Server
 """"""""""""""""""""""""""

-The Repository functions for Krill can be accessed through the `publishers` subcommand in the CLI:
+The repository functions for Krill can be accessed through the `publishers` subcommand in the CLI:

 .. code-block:: text